 Lisbon is the capital of Portugal and is known for its historic architecture, cultural attractions, and lively nightlife.

-The city has a diverse range of neighborhoods, each with its own character and atmosphere.
+The city has a diverse range of neighborhoods, and each with its own character and atmosphere.

-Property prices in Lisbon are generally higher than in other parts of Portugal, particularly in popular areas such as Chiado, Baixa, and Bairro Alto.
+Property prices in Lisbon are generally higher than in other parts of Portugal, then also particularly in popular areas such as Chiado, Baixa, and Bairro Alto.

 Porto